Tech + Research Workshop

 Parallel to Technica, the largest hackathon for underrepresented genders in the nation, students will participate in the Research track at Technica.
 The weekend event will bring together computing faculty from institutions across the state of Maryland to serve as mentors on projects in their research areas.
 Along with providing hands-on research experience in a dynamic hackathon setting, the weekend workshop will include virtual sessions introducing attendees to the basics of computer science research (CSR) and highlighting the exciting opportunities that come with pursuing a graduate degree in computer science.

-Note: Please be aware that this event involves separate programming from Technica, and the majority of the programming will take place with the Maryland Center for Women in Computing.
-However, you will have full access to Technica including the Career Fair and Keynote Speakers.
+Note: Please be aware: this event involves separate programming from Technica, and the majority of the programming will take place with I4C.
+However, you will have full access to Technica including the Career Expo and Keynote Speakers.

 IMPORTANT: YOU MUST REGISTER FOR TECHNICA- RESEARCH TRACK AND COMPLETE THE ADDITONAL TECH + RESEARCH APPLICATION